-Four implementation strategies over a 15-year period outline a range of actions that are needed to realize the parks vision in Basalt Creek:
+Four implementation strategies outline a range of actions that are needed to realize the parks vision in Basalt Creek:

-- Coordination/Funding: Coordination with other City Departments, developers, potential partners, and stakeholders to align tasks, project resources, and support for implementation. - Acquisition: Acquire parkland and trails corridors in Basalt Creek through mutually beneficial agreements including easements, donations, outright purchase, or other acquisition mechanisms and incentives. - Design, Development and Construction: Provide quality parks and trails that are responsive to community needs through design, development, and construction. - Maintenance, Operations and Activation: Ensure the long-term function and vibrancy of Basalt Creek parks and trails through effective maintenance and operations.
+- Coordination/Funding: Coordination with other City Departments, developers, potential partners, and stakeholders to align tasks, project resources, and support for implementation. - Acquisition: Acquire parkland and trails corridors in Basalt Creek through mutually beneficial agreements including easements, donations, outright willing seller purchase, or other acquisition mechanisms and incentives. - Design, Development and Construction: Provide quality parks and trails that are responsive to community needs through design, development, and construction. - Maintenance, Operations and Activation: Ensure the long-term function and vibrancy of Basalt Creek parks and trails through effective maintenance and operations.

-Staffing, Operations and
+Staffing, Operations and Maintenance

-Maintenance

-Staff and operating cost impact: 1.5- 2.0 Full Time Employees (FTEs) will be needed annually for maintenance once the parks and recreation assets in this plan are completed, estimated at \$108,000.
+Staff and operating cost impact: 1.5 Full Time Employees (FTEs) will be needed annually for maintenance once the parks and recreation assets in this plan are completed, estimated at \$115,000.